Afghan Public Protection Force: Requirements

-Concerns and the way forward
+Concerns

 Media sources citing existing PSCs, Aid organizations, and others have expressed concerns over the implementation timeline, readiness and competency of APPF guards, increased costs for customers, and the implications of many un-registered private security companies.
 U.S. reconstruction contractors have said that doing business with the APPF “could force contractors to violate U.S. contracting rules and thus become vulnerable to federal suspension and debarment.”

 The Associated Press reports that the chairman of the United States House of Representatives Armed Services Committee, Representative Howard McKeon, will propose legislation that would “prohibit private contractors and Afghans from protecting U.S. installations.”
 The proposed bill stipulates that should the President refuse the mandate, “he must certify to Congress that private security contractors or the Afghan Public Protection Force can provide protection that is at least equal to that provided by the U.S. military.”

 In a 20 March 2012 News Release from the APPF, the program reports that there have been 12 RMC licenses issued along with 18 security service contracts.
 In an article published by the Washington Post on 18 March 2012, it was stated that "the Afghan government is giving companies extensions ranging from a few weeks to 90 days to change from private security guards" to the APPF, the extension comes only three days before the previously indicated deadline of 21 March 2012.
 The Associated Press has reported that by 21 March 2012 11,000 Private Security Company Guards are expected to have transitioned to the Afghan Government APPF program.